 This deep dive covers Transverse vs Longitudinal Waves within Wave Properties for GCSE Physics.
 Revise Wave Properties in Waves for GCSE Physics with 21 exam-style questions and 15 flashcards.
-This is a high-frequency topic, so it is worth revising until the explanation feels precise and repeatable.
+This topic appears regularly enough that it should still be part of a steady revision cycle.
 It is section 3 of 13 in this topic.
 Use this deep dive to connect the idea to the wider topic before moving on to questions and flashcards.

 Topic position